WUSN

-WUSN (99.5 FM) is a country radio station in Chicago, Illinois.
+WUSN (99.5 FM) is a country music radio station in Chicago, Illinois.
 Owned by Audacy, Inc. and branded as "US✶99", it is based at Two Prudential Plaza in the Loop, and transmits from atop the John Hancock Center with an HD Radio signal.

 History

 Founding and classical music era

 The station began broadcasting on February 2, 1940, as experimental station W9XEN, licensed to Chicago-based radio/television manufacturer Zenith Radio Corporation.
 In May 1940, the Federal Communications Commission (FCC) announced the establishment, effective January 1, 1941, of an FM radio band operating on 40 channels spanning 42–50 MHz.
 On October 31, 1940, the first fifteen construction permits for commercial FM stations were issued, including one to Zenith for a station in Chicago at 45.1 MHz, which was issued the call sign W51C.
 It was one of the first FM stations in the United States, and is the country's oldest FM station still in operation.
 Its transmitter was located atop the Field Building.

 Effective November 1, 1943, the FCC modified its policy for FM call letters, and the station was assigned new call letters of WWZR.
 In 1946, the station's call sign was changed to WEFM, which were the initials of Zenith president Eugene F. McDonald.
-On June 27, 1945 the FCC announced the reassignment of the FM band to 80 channels from 88–106 MHz, which was soon expanded to 100 channels from 88–108 MHz, and WEFM began broadcasting on 98.5 MHz, while temporarily continuing to also broadcast at 45.1 MHz.
+On June 27, 1945, the FCC announced the reassignment of the FM band to 80 channels from 88–106 MHz, which was soon expanded to 100 channels from 88–108 MHz, and WEFM began broadcasting on 98.5 MHz, while temporarily continuing to also broadcast at 45.1 MHz.
 In 1947, the station's frequency was changed to 99.5 MHz.

 From 1940, when the station began broadcasting, until February 1978 the station aired a classical music format.
 On June 1, 1961, WEFM became the second station in the United States to broadcast in FM stereo.
 Few advertisements were aired, and until 1966 the only advertisements were for Zenith products.
 In 1966, the station began to sell advertising time, though commercials were limited to five minutes per hour and the ads had to be compatible with WEFM's classical music format.
 In 1972, the transmitter was moved to the John Hancock Center.